finsig/swift-code-generation-poc/README.md

 * Ad hoc changes are easy to make.
 The modularity of FRAME is preserved in the Swift language source code.
 * The output is coupled to the metadata rather than the project maintainer.
 Client APIs can be generated for custom pallets with minimal additional effort.

-This is a naive proof of concept based on the factory design pattern and will be deprecated.
+This is a naive proof of concept based on the factory design pattern that will be deprecated.

-**Disclaimer** This is proof of concept code used to think about high level solution design.
+:warning: This is proof of concept code used to think about high level solution design.
 It may contain incomplete thoughts.
 The code should not be used as is.